pietsch/oval/doc/source/install.rst

      'ListRecordsXML': ('ok', 'ListRecords response well-formed and valid.'), 'ProtocolVersion': ('ok', 'OAI-PMH version is 2.0')}

-The XML output of this repository seems to be OK, at least for the ``ListRecord`` verb.
+The XML output of this repository seems to be OK, at least for the ``ListRecords`` verb.
 Note that you can also use this method for other OAI-PMH verbs.

 .. code-block:: python